 Essentials From the Outset

-To maximize your vessel’s lifespan, follow these best practices:
+To maximise your vessel's lifespan, follow these best practices:

 - Schedule maintenance checks every 50 cruising hours.